bishopZ/Frame.js/api.md

 The same as Frame.soon, except that the function is prepended to the beginning of the queue.
 Frame.now is used to run a script as quickly as possible, right after the current Frame function has completed.
 This approach provides better load balancing than Javascript does if you called the function outright.

-For instance, this will crash most browsers:
+For instance, this will cause most browsers to hang:

 	for(var i=0; i<1000; i++){
 		$.ajax('myserver.api', { data:i, type:'post' });